sauraen/zcamedit/README.md

 #### frames

-Roughly how many frames the camera should spend near this key point, though this is weird with the spline interpolation algorithm.
-This weirdness is exactly why the camera previewer exists.
-If the previewer is not behaving as you expect, it's probably working correctly!
-(Of course if the behavior differs between Blender and in-game, please report a bug.)
+Roughly how many frames the camera should spend near this key point, see above.

 #### fov